waynegramlich/bom_manager/README.md

 * Order: An order specifies a list of projects and the number of each project instance that is desired.

-* Collection: A collection is typically associated with a vendor.
+* Collection: A collection is typically (but not always) associated with a vendor.
   It is a more generic term for a catalog.
 In the past, vendors would print up a catalog   that lists all of the parts and associated prices that a vendor would sell.
 These days, most vendors have a web presence that allows people to order on-line with up-to-date pricing and availability.
 Each collection has a software plug-in that plugs into the BOM manager that supports access to the collection.
 (At the moment there is only a Digi-Key plug-in.)